 The State Department of Health and the EPA require water purveyors to sample their water on a regular basis to ensure its safety.
 Specific testing requirements are established by the Department of Health (DOH) for each water purveyor, based on their risk assessment for each contaminant.
 Because of this, many tests are infrequent for reason of economy.
 Our District is required to test for bacterial contamination three times per month.
 To insure high quality water the District actually averages 15 bacterial tests per month.
-During 2004 there were no coliform positive test results.
+During 2005 there was one coliform positive test result.
+We immediately re-tested on each side of the sample station and confirmed that we did not have contamination of the system.
+We subsequently upgraded all of our sampling stations to a more reliable above ground type.

 The District staff and commissioners are committed to meeting the most stringent and most recent regulatory standards.
 At the same time we recognize our customers long standing appreciation and general desire for naturally pure, chemical-free water.
-We will do our best to continue to meet this expectation.
+We will do our